Midlife Metabolic Reset in Alexandria, VA

 Hormonal Changes Affect Fat Storage and Energy

 Muscle plays a major role in keeping metabolism active.
-As muscle mass gradually declines with age (especially without targeted strength training), the body burns fewer calories at rest and becomes less metabolically flexible.
+As muscle mass gradually declines with age — especially without strength training — the body burns fewer calories at rest and becomes less metabolically flexible.
+Learn more in our article on muscle loss in midlife.

 Stress and Cortisol Shift the Body Toward Fat Storage

 Chronic stress — whether from work, life demands, or poor sleep — increases cortisol levels.
 Over time, this can signal the body to conserve energy and store fat, particularly in the midsection.
+The result is a body that feels like it’s working against you — even when you’re making an effort to stay healthy.

 Why Your Metabolism Changes in Midlife